shuaicj/userjs/README.md

 # userjs
-A REST user module based on Node.js.
+An example for learning Node.js - a REST user module.

 ## API
 - general response: